suusanp/stealth-health/m5/prototype.md

 ## Introduction
 ### **Overview of the system**:
 Stealth Health is a health and fitness application that aims to provide privacy-focused health tracking and analytics to users.
 The system is designed to collect and analyze user health data while prioritizing user privacy and data security.
 The Stealth Health system includes features such as activity tracking, heart rate monitoring, sleep analysis, and water intake monitoring.
 The system also allows users to set fitness goals and track their progress while ensuring that users have full control over their data and can make informed decisions about its use.
-Stealth Health is a health and fitness application that aims to provide privacy-focused health tracking and analytics to users.
-The system is designed to collect and analyze user health data while prioritizing user privacy and data security.
-The Stealth Health system includes features such as activity tracking, heart rate monitoring, sleep analysis, and water intake monitoring.
-The system also allows users to set fitness goals and track their progress while ensuring that users have full control over their data and can make informed decisions about its use.

 ### **Purpose and Scope**:
 The development of the Fitbit app prototype serves as a proof of concept for a more privacy-centric approach to personal health and fitness monitoring.
 Our scope is to demonstrate the feasibility of securely managing health data whilst providing users with insightful analytics on their physical activities and health metrics.